balusio/SPA-balu/README.md

 docker-compose up -d

-execute enviroment variables for mysql :

-docker exec -it rest-api_db_1 /bin/bash
+once the PHP container is running you must alterate the db to add and make the migration : docker exec -d rest-api_rest_1 /bin/bash php artisan migrate && php artisan db:seed